samber/lo/README.md

 ### SampleBy

-Sample returns a seeded random item from collection, using a given random integer generator.
+Returns a random item from collection, using a given random integer generator.

 ```go
 import "math/rand"